-Your debt to income ratio is a formula lenders use to determine how much of your income is available for a monthly home loan payment after all your other monthly debt obligations are met.
+Your ratio of debt to income is a tool lenders use to determine how much of your income can be used for a monthly mortgage payment after you have met your various other monthly debt payments.

 Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, and the like.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing